 Sleeping!
 Oh and exploring the wizarding world, be it in a book or a film….

 Don’t you just love her?
-If you’re interested in Michelle conducting a ceremony for you (and why the hell wouldn’t you be?) hop over to her website, Michelle Taylor Celebrant and snap her up before someone else does!
+If you’re interested in Michelle conducting a ceremony for you (and why the hell wouldn’t you be?) hop over to her Engaged and Ready listing and get right in contact with her and snap her up before someone else does!

 Main spotlight photo by Chloe Lee Photography